facebookarchive/oss-performance/README.md

 - composer
 - nginx
-- siege
+- siege 2.x
 - unzip
 - A mysql server on 127.0.0.1:3306
 - hhvm

 I've been using the current versions available from yum on Centos 6.3.
 HHVM is required as this is written in Hack.

+Siege 3.x is not suppored; as of writing, all 3.x releases have bugs that make it unable to correctly make the benchmark requests.

 The Targets
 ===========